Lena Culver Hawkins: Civic activity

 "In such a setting it is unusual to find a woman commanding the votes of the principal city.
 That she has succeeded is a token of her own great worth and of the advancing of political light into some of the darker political corners of Florida.
 We hope she succeeds, for Brooksville has possibilities of becoming a very beautiful place."

 In addition to planting many trees and flowers in the city, Hawkins' administration also endeavored to improve infrastructure.
 They took the unusual tourist approach of suspending all traffic laws for a week, touting cars "may park at any and all angles, and as long as they desire" and instead of giving traffic tickets, gave away citrus fruits, and free tourist editions of the Brooksville Herald.

 Hawkins' year in office was fraught with uncontrollable disasters.
 She gave a speech to the Winter Haven Chamber of Commerce on those problems, asserting "Florida has had enough B's in her bonnet":"Mrs. Hawkins spoke on the four Bs that have affected Florida - the 'Boom, Blows, Bugs, and Banks,' declaring the boom was over, that the storms had not harmed Florida, that the fruit fly was proving a blessing in disguise by fostering closer cooperation and diversification in agriculture, and that the weeding out of weak banks would result advantageously in the rebuilding of Florida."

 She was defeated in her reelection bid by the last minute entry of former mayor Charles Price into the race and lost by a margin of 151-58.
 She later ran an unsuccessful bid for the Florida State Legislature.

 Death and legacy

-Hawkins passed away in her home at 512 E Liberty Street at 6pm on June 6, 1949 and is buried with her husband and son at the Brooksville Cemetery, both of whom had preceded her in death.
+Hawkins died in her home at 512 E Liberty Street at 6pm on June 6, 1949 and is buried with her husband and son at the Brooksville Cemetery, both of whom had preceded her in death.

 Hawkins was named "Great Floridian" in 2000 and a plaque commemorating the honor is outsider her home, "The Hawkins House," which now houses retail and restaurants to three female owned businesses.

 in 2021, a group of vigilante planters set on beautifying the city named themselves "Lena Lives" after Hawkins.